With a guaranteed small group, absorb intimate views of the Mendenhall Glacier while paddling across the glacier-fed lake in a custom made canoe.

 - Pregnant guests will not be allowed on this tour

-- Full use of limbs for up to two hours canoe paddling
+- Full use of limbs for up to 2 hours canoe paddling and 1.5 hours of glacier hiking

 - Ability to hike over steep uneven terrain for approximately 1 mile